Non-Markovian quantum trajectory unravellings of entanglement: Dissipative Model

-For initial state $\ket{\psi_0}=\ket{\Psi^{+}}$, Fig.~\ref{DissCSkg}(a) highlights the significant revival feature of the equal couplings case, $\kappa=1$, which shrinks as we decrease the coupling strength of qubit B. On the other hand, the asymmetrical couplings case, $\kappa\neq1$, causes the entanglement to decay much slower.
-In this Non-Markovian region of $\gamma=0.3$ we find the entanglement will remain non-zero for extended time.
-In Fig.~\ref{DissCSkg}(b) we look at a fixed $\kappa=1$ and view the transition from non-Markovian to Markovian regimes as we let $\gamma$ become large.
-It is shown that the revival peak grows as we tend toward the non-Markovian conditions and eventually oscillates very close to an entanglement state that will not decay, allowing one to maintain a highly entangled state over a long period of time when large memory effects are present.
+For initial state $|\psi_0\ra=|\Psi^{+}\ra$, Fig.~\ref{DissCSkg}(a) highlights the significant revival feature of the equal couplings case, $\kappa=1$, which shrinks as we decrease the coupling strength of qubit B. However, for this model, the asymmetry of the coupling constants causes the entanglement to decay at a much slower rate and also maintains the qubits in a higher level of entanglement for a significant period of time.
+This is also due to the memory effects of the non-Markovian environment with $\gamma=0.3$, which generally allows the entanglement to remain non-zero for an extended time.
+In Fig.~\ref{DissCSkg}(b), the mean entanglement trajectory is compared over various correlation times for the case of qubits with symmetrical coupling, capturing the transition from non-Markovian to Markovian regimes as $\gamma$ becomes large.
+It is clearly shown that the revival peak of the entanglement grows as we tend toward non-Markovian conditions and eventually oscillates very close to an entangled state that will not decay, allowing one to maintain a highly entangled state over a long period of time when large memory effects are present.
+The importance of non-Markovian environments becomes apparent in comparison to the Markovian case, $\gamma=5$, where the qubits are plagued with a swift decoherence and have no chance to be re-entangled.

-In Fig.~\ref{DissACSkg}(a) we look at long time entanglment evolution from initial state $\ket{\Phi^{+}}$ for various values of $\kappa$ and fixed $\gamma=0.3$ where many revival peaks are witnessed.
-Similar to the previous case of initial state $\ket{\Psi^{+}}$, tall revival peaks are displayed for symmetrical couplings, however they come at the expense of a faster disentanglement.
+In Fig.~\ref{DissACSkg}(a) we look at long time entanglement evolution from initial state $|\Phi^{+}\ra$ for various values of $\kappa$ and fixed $\gamma=0.3$ where many revival peaks are witnessed.
+Similar to the previous case of initial state $|\Psi^{+}\ra$, tall revival peaks are displayed for symmetrical couplings, however they come at the expense of a faster disentanglement.
 Once again, the $\kappa=0$ case reveals a much slower entanglement decay and remains non-zero even for long times.
-Comparing the effects of memory on the entanglement dynamics, Fig.~\ref{DissACSkg}(b) again demonstrates that a very large correlation time allows the quantum state to remain highly entangled for extended times.
+Comparing the effects of memory on the entanglement dynamics, Fig.~\ref{DissACSkg}(b) again demonstrates that a very long correlation time allows the quantum state to remain highly entangled for extended times.
 An interesting difference for this initial state is that even for fairly large $\gamma=5$, the rebirth of entanglement is still a dominant feature.